vallenassteffano-a11y/sirv-covid-peru/README.md

 > The essay PDF itself is not included in this repository.

-Extends the standard SIR epidemiological model with a vaccinated compartment (V) to estimate how much Peru's vaccination programme reduced infections during the third wave, 15 December 2021 – 16 March 2022.
+Extends the standard SIR epidemiological model with a vaccinated compartment (V) to estimate how much second-dose vaccination during the third wave (15 December 2021 – 16 March 2022) reduced infections.

 Written for an IB Mathematics Extended Essay (2025).